weavenet/outliers/README.md

       access_key_id: abcd1234abcd1234abcd
       secret_access_key: abcd1234abcd1234abcdabcd1234abcd1234abcd

-## Usage

 Outliers provides a DSL which can be used to build up a comprehensive list of evaluations.

-Evalutions are read from from files ending with **.rb** within a target directory.

-Multiple evaluations can be specified in a file, with multiple files in directory.

-## Getting Started

 Create a directory to store your evaluations.

     mkdir ~/outliers

-Within **aws_prod**, to verify all instances are in a VPC, create a file **ec2.rb** in **~/outliers** containing:
+To verify all instances are in a VPC, create a file **ec2.rb** in **~/outliers** containing:

     evaluate do
       connect 'aws_prod', provider: 'aws_ec2'